 - Download the articles by clicking on the article title.
 In the next window, click on the article's title again.
 The file will be downloaded to your hard drive and opened by the appropriate application.

 - Familiarize yourself with the article.
-Once you decide if an article is to be either rejected without review or submitted to the review process, return to the manuscripts page and click on the "View Details" button for the article you are working on.
+Once you decide if an article is to be either rejected without review or submitted to the review process, return to the manuscripts page, and click on the "View Details" button for the article you are working on.
 Find the "Guest Editor Actions" section and do one of the following:

 - If you choose to reject the article without a review, click the "Make Recommendation" button.
 In the next window, go to the "Post Recommendation" block and click the "Post Recommendation" button.
 Scroll to the bottom of the page and select the "Rejected" radio button.
 You may add information to the two comment blocks at the top of the page as you see fit.
 Click "Send to the Editor-in-Chief" button.

 - If you choose to submit the article to the review process, click the "Assign or Remove Reviewer" button.
 In the next window, follow the instructions in the box in the lower half of the page.
 You must assign a minimum of three reviewers to the article.
-We suggest that you assign more than three, if practical, because (a) often a reviewer will be late with a review or never completes the task; and (b) generally, the more reviewers there are, the easier it is for the Guest Editors to make a good decision, and the better the quality of the published article.
+We suggest that you assign more than three, if practical, because often a reviewer will be late with a review or never completes the task; and, generally, the more reviewers there are, the easier it is for the Guest Editors to make a good decision, and the better the quality of the published article.
 When reviewers notify you that they accept the invitation to review, you must return to the Editorial Board Center of Manuscript Central.
 Choose your article and then "View Details."
 Click "Assign or Remove Reviewer," and click on the "Agreed" button next to the reviewer's name.
 A standard email letter will pop up again.
-If this article is going to be part of a topic, you should insert a reminder to the reviewer that this article is part of a larger entity containing several articles on the same topic.
+If this article is going to be part of an SI, you should insert a reminder to the reviewer that this article is part of a larger entity containing several articles on the same topic.
 The reviewer should take this into account in their review.
 You can add information on the topic at this point if you see fit.
 While reviewing manuscripts, please check for plagiarism or double submissions.

 - The reviewer reviews the article.
 You will be notified by email when the review is complete.
 To make a decision once a minimum of three reviews are completed, return to the Editorial Board Center of Manuscript Central.
 Click "Original Manuscripts: Manage Reviewers and Make Recommendations" in the left column, and then click "View Details" for the article you are working on.
 Scroll down to the second from the bottom block and click "View Review Form" for each reviewer.
 To see any documents that the reviewer may have added to their evaluation or to add your own documents, click the "Attach Files" button below the "View Review Form" button.
 When you are ready to make a recommendation, go to the "Guest Editor Actions" block and select the "Make Recommendation" button.
-Scroll down to click "Post Recommendation" when you are ready to send your recommendation to the EiC.
+Scroll down to click "Post Recommendation" when you are ready to send your recommendation to the Editor-in-Chief.
 Fill out the form and enter your comments.
 When you are finished, click "Send to Editor-in-Chief."
 Click "Send Letter."

 There are detailed instructions for this process in Manuscript Central.
 You can download a PDF of the instructions by clicking on the "Guest Editor Center Guide" of the Guest Editor Center.
 Please contact IEEE Support if Manuscript Central is not functioning according to the Guide.